The Charles Perez Show

 The Charles Perez Show is an American daytime talk show that was hosted by Charles Perez.
 The show ran in syndication for two seasons from December 12, 1994, to January 26, 1996.
 Taped at the CBS Broadcast Center, it was formatted as a tabloid talk show.
 Each episode centered on a single-issue panel discussion that often involved relational transgressions.
 The guests, who were everyday people, discussed their personal experiences over a given topic.
 Perez moderated these discussions and he placed a heavy emphasis on audience interaction.

 The show was produced and distributed by Tribune Entertainment.
 It was conceived as a youth-targeted alternative to morning news programs, with producers hoping to capitalize on Perez's youth and Latin heritage.
 The show received a six-week trial run prior to its national launch in March 1995.
 It received a mixed reception from television critics, who found Perez personable but were critical toward the show's topic selection.
 The show became subject to a minor controversy after it allegedly hired an actor to play a guest's sister; the guest's sister sued the show and the lawsuit was settled out of court.
 The show received modest ratings; however, it was ultimately canceled in January 1996.
 Some television critics attributed the show's cancelation to a then-overcrowded field of daytime talk shows.

 Format

 The Charles Perez Show is an hour-long daytime talk show that was hosted by television presenter Charles Perez.

 Production

 Conception and development

 Perez began his television career as a gofer for the 1993 talk show Jane Pratt; he subsequently worked in production roles on Ricki Lake and The Montel Williams Show.
-Perez claimed it was his dream to host his own talk show, and he produced the pilot with money lended to him by friends.
+Perez claimed it was his dream to host his own talk show, and he produced the pilot with money lent to him by friends.
 He described his vision of the show as "the perfect union of Phil Donahue and Oprah Winfrey."
 In an effort to target younger demographics, the show emphasized Perez's youth and Latin heritage.
 Perez adopted his mother's maiden name over his surname, Dabney, in an effort to "get in touch with his Latin side".